CrumbleWorks/aTFC/README.md

 1. run `gradlew build`
 2. run `gradlew runData` to generate json files (models, blockstates, ...)
+3. run `gradlew build`
-3. run `gradlew runClient` or use the `runClient.launch` config in eclipse to start the game
+4. run `gradlew runClient` or use the `runClient.launch` config in eclipse to start the game

+After the first build you only have to run steps 2, 3 and 4.
+If no generators were touched, step 4. is enough.

 ## Versioning